Germany's Weidmann says next ECB boss must be able to tighten money taps

 Weidmann built a reputation as Draghi’s staunchest opponent on the ECB’s Governing Council during the debt crisis of 2011-2012, when he opposed a scheme to help countries in distress by buying their bonds.

-The former adviser to chancellor Angela Merkel has also ruffled some political feathers, engaging in public exchanges with former Italian prime minister Matteo Renzi by criticizing Rome’s performance in cutting its debt.
+The former adviser to chancellor Angela Merkel has also ruffled some political feathers, engaging in public exchanges with former Italian prime minister Matteo Renzi by criticising Rome’s performance in cutting its debt.